zwecrab/NPU/A3_Machine_Translation_Language/README.md

 ### Conclusion

-Based on the evaluation, **Additive Attention** provided the best translation quality with the highest BLEU score.
-Therefore, this approach was chosen for the final deployed model.
+Based on the evaluation, **Additive Attention** provided the best translation quality with the lowest validation perplexity score.
+Therefore, this approach was chosen for the final model use in web application.

 ---